-- 3.29 The general manager must ensure that the agenda for an extraordinary meeting of the council deals only with the matters stated in the notice of the meeting. - 3.30 Despite clause 3.29, business may be considered at an extraordinary meeting of the council, even though due notice of the business has not been given, if: - a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency. - 3.31 A motion moved under clause 3.30(a) can be moved without notice but only after the business notified in the agenda for the extraordinary meeting has been dealt with. - 3.32 Despite clauses 10.19-10.27, only the mover of a motion moved under clause3.30(a) can speak to the motion before it is put. - 3.33 A motion of dissent cannot be moved against a ruling of the chairperson under clause 3.30(b) on whether a matter is of great urgency.
+- 3.27 The general manager must ensure that the agenda for an extraordinary meeting of the council deals only with the matters stated in the notice of the meeting. - 3.28 Despite clause 3.27, business may be considered at an extraordinary meeting of the council, even though due notice of the business has not been given, if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 3.29 A motion moved under clause 3.28(a) can be moved without notice but only after the business notified in the agenda for the extraordinary meeting has been dealt with. - 3.30 Despite clauses 10.20-10.30, only the mover of a motion moved under clause 3.28(a) can speak to the motion before it is put. - 3.31 A motion of dissent cannot be moved against a ruling of the chairperson under clause 3.28(b) on whether a matter is of great urgency.